Acute Bronchitis

 Self-care with bronchitis

 Self-care techniques in acute bronchitis treatment are important in aiding a speedy return to full health.
-These may be summarized as follows:
+These may be summarized as follows:- Rest and get plenty of sleep: Using a raised pillow may help to alleviate coughing and breathing symptoms at night.

 - Keep warm and eat a healthy balanced diet to ensure that the body receives all the nutrition it needs to boost the immune system and aid recovery.
 For adults, a few teaspoons of honey may help- it has antiseptic properties and is often used to alleviate a sore throat.